Updated: Dec 2, 2022

 Punitive damages are punitive money paid to a plaintiff in a personal injury case over and above the damages previously awarded.
 These damages are usually awarded at the judge's discretion and are meant to punish a defendant who has committed especially heinous or heinous actions.

-This form of monetary compensation is rare, though not unheard of.
+This form of monetary burn injury compensation is rare, though not unheard of.
 Civil Code Section 3294 requires evidence that the defendant or at-fault party acted with malice, injustice, or fraud.
 Punitive penalties can also be awarded by the courts to deter criminals from acting in the same way in the future.

 What Are Damage Caps and How Do They Work?